munit-solutions/meta-azure-device-update/README.md

 This repository is maintained as a private initiative by me and you are welcome (but not obliged) to provide pull requests and help others as they open issues.
 Azure only supports `warrior` and leaves the rest up to the developer.
 This repository is thought to be a place for sharing best practices and to provide a basis for supporting other versions of yocto.

+The repository git://github.com/RPi-Distro/firmware-nonfree removed the revision `f0ad1a42b051aa9da1d9e1dc606dd68ec2f163a5` from upstream, which means, that we cannot test this package for `warrior` or `zeus` anymore without applying changes to the `meta-raspberry` layer.
+We haven't checked what other changes are needed and are for now only planning to support `dunfell` and upwards.
+Feel free to open a pull request if you have a patch for those (or any other) versions.

 This branch (including this readme file) will be updated as Azure releases new downloadable resources of the yocto-layer at [azure/iot-hub-device-update](https://github.com/Azure/iot-hub-device-update).

 The following lines are part of the latest readme provided by azure.